After injuring my ankle, a slightly shorter day put me behind schedule for reaching Augusta tomorrow.

 After following the ridge for a few miles, the trail dropped down a creek valley.
 A fire had raged through this area as well, with burnt and fallen trees everywhere (though, fortunately, not on the trail).

-Reaching a somewhat Y-shaped mostly flat meadow, I turned up one of the branches, beginning my second steep climb of the day, and stopped a break partway up a valley.
+Reaching a somewhat Y-shaped mostly flat meadow, I turned up one of the branches, beginning my second steep climb of the day, and stopped for a break partway up a valley.
 The three nobos I’d passed leaving camp passed me while I had my snack.

 The wind continued to blow, so I took the opportunity to pull my tent out and set it out, weighted down with rocks, to dry out.
 This worked well at getting the top of the tent dry in the sun.
 Once I’d finished eating, I held my tent out with one of the doors held open to give it some volume, rather than just letting it flap in the wind, and this did a great job at getting the inside of the tent completely dry.